Kelly Craft: 2019

 When the UN General Assembly voted to add Venezuela to the UN Human Rights Council in October 2019, Craft wrote: "I am personally aggrieved that 105 countries voted in favor of this affront to human life and dignity.
 It provides ironclad proof that the Human Rights Council is broken, and reinforces why the United States withdrew."
+She called it "an embarrassment to the United Nations, and a tragedy for the people of Venezuela."
 Venezuela had been accused of withholding from the Venezuelan people humanitarian aid delivered from other nations, and of manipulating its voters in exchange for food and medical care.
 The council had been criticized regularly for admitting members who were themselves suspected of human rights violations.
-The US left the council in 2018, protesting the Council's frequent denunciations of Israel.
+The US left the Council in 2018, protesting the Council's frequent denunciations of Israel.

-Speaking to the UN Security Council in October 2019, she called Hamas "a terrorist organization that oppresses the Palestinian people in Gaza through intimidation and outright violence, while inciting violence against Israel."
+Speaking to the UN Security Council in October 2019, she called Hamas "a terrorist organization that oppresses the Palestinian people in Gaza through intimidation and outright violence, while inciting violence against Israel".
 She condemned as "despicable" Hamas's violence against its own people, its use of Palestinian children as pawns, and its indiscriminate attacks on Israeli civilian areas, and called it one of the greatest obstacles to resolving the Israeli-Palestinian conflict.